In this article:

 Any top-level client administrator can set up an existing user with Focused Admin permissions.
 To do so, follow these steps:

-- Go to Administration (drop-down by your name in top-right corner).
+- Go to Administration (drop-down by your name in the top-right corner).

 - Click the Users tile.